 Joyce’s interest in, and influence from, medieval sources is well documented.
 Vivian Mercier, for example, opens his essay, ‘James Joyce as Medieval Artist’, by claiming: ‘It is in his approach to art in general and to artistic symbolism in particular that Joyce shows himself to be a thoroughgoing medievalist’.
 Mercier also cites one of Joyce’s contemporaries, Arthur Power, as saying: ‘“It was the Medieval and the Medievalists which attracted him most”’.
 Given this interest, and parallels to medieval manuscripts, this chapter will use medieval sources—and criticism on these sources—to argue that Joyce uses animals to call into question the boundary between and definitions of human and animal, returning to a medieval belief in which human-animal hybrids were a literal truth and were not merely contained in the world of literary metaphor.
+José Carlos Redondo Olmedilla makes a similar argument about the medieval bestiary and Ulysses; he highlights the importance of the relation between transformation and the multiplicity of identity, and, as this chapter will argue, this can also be observed in Finnegans Wake.